 Joe’s Weather Blog #1: Storms return to KC (THU-6/29)

-Good morning…last weekend I promised that IF you could hold off on the watering for a few days that odds were pretty good you’d be rewarded by beneficial rains…well the rains in KC came this morning with widespread 1/2″-1 1/2″ totals in the area…what happened yesterday and last night in N MO though was something else.
+Hello….. last weekend I promised that IF you could hold off on the watering for a few days that odds were pretty good you’d be rewarded by beneficial rains…well the rains in KC came this morning with widespread 1″-3″ totals in the area…what happened yesterday and last night in N MO though was something else.
 Rainfall tallies up there may have been in excess of 10″ in spots!
 Pretty amazing event that was marked by gusty winds…lots of funnels, flooding rains and even a few tornado touchdowns.
 Farther north into IA there were numerous tornadoes.

 Forecast: